ueberauth/guardian_db/README.md

 `Guardian`.

-In `Guardian`, you as a systems administrator have no way of revoking tokens that have already been generated, you can call `Guardian.revoke!`, but in `Guardian` **that function does not actually do anything** - it just provides hooks for other libraries, such as this one, to define more specific behavior.
+In `Guardian`, you as a systems administrator have no way of revoking tokens that have already been generated, you can call `Guardian.revoke`, but in `Guardian` **that function does not actually do anything** - it just provides hooks for other libraries, such as this one, to define more specific behavior.
 Discarding the token after something like a log out action is left up to the